SotirisTsioutsiouliklis/FairLaR/README.md

 2. Pagerank, LFPR_N, LFPR_U, LFPR_P:

     You should run the `./pagerank.out` inside the dataset's folder, which should contain the "out_graph.txt" file and the "out_community.txt" file.
-Structure of these files described [here](#datasets-description).
+Structure of these files described in [Datasets Description](#datasets-description).
 You have the following options:

     > `./pagerank.out` : Run the forth mentioned algorithms algorithms with phi = ratio of protected category.<br/><br/>
     `./pagerank.out -c <community_file>` : Run the forth mentioned algorithms with phi described in <community_file>.
 Community file is a txt file in which id line is a pair of an integer and a float separated with empty space.
 The integer is the id of the group while the float is tha wanted ratio for this group.
 There should be as many lines as the groups of the nodes and the sum of the floats should be equal to 1. (e.g. 0 0.3 \n 1 0.7)<br/><br/>